-No, testers can improve quality, but can't assure anyone of it.
+No, testers can identify and suggest improvements to quality, but can't assure anyone of it.
+Note that testers don't improve it, that's up to the developers to implement.
 There will always be something more, something unpredictable, some far-fetched edge case, servers that break down, or whatever.
 Sometimes the bugs are found but deprioritised and released anyway.
 Standards change.
 Browsers change.
 Things that used to work sometimes no longer work.
 Flash is almost dead, HTML5 came in while IE8 (and to some extent later browsers) couldn't support it.
 There are many variables to consider, and more than may not even get considered.

 Michael Bolton (not the singer) wrote a post about the mistitled role of "quality assurance" in 2010.
 I suggest you read it, and the comments too.